Excaliabure/Math150Project/README.md

-Math 150 project
+Math 150 project for analysis of crude oil prices

-LONG LIVE AMERICA OIL #1 CHINA BAD DOWN WITH THE CCP

 Dependancies